SSWConsulting/SSW.Rules.Content/rules/reduce-azure-costs/rule.md

 ---
 Dealing with questions from Product Owners about expenses related to applications hosted on Azure can be a real headache 🥲

 Get ready to empower your Product Owners!
-When it comes to Azure expenses, you want to be [informed](/azure-budgets) and have a solution that can not only help you understand where the spending is coming from but also find ways to optimize it.
-With Azure Cost Analysis, you can confidently provide your Product Owners with insights and recommendations that will save time and money, and make everyone's day a little brighter ✨
+When it comes to Azure expenses, you want to be [informed and monitor your costs](/azure-budgets).
+You can also have a solution that can not only help you understand where the spending is coming from, but also find ways to optimize it.
+With **Azure Cost Analysis**, you can confidently provide your Product Owners with insights and recommendations that will save time and money, and make everyone's day a little brighter ✨

 > Always tackle the biggest 3 costs first.
 In most instances they will be upwards of 98% of your spend, particularly if you are in a wasteful environment.
 I have seen MANY projects where the largest cost by a significant margin was Application Insights.
 **- Bryden Oliver, Azure expert**

 <!--endintro-->